shanwhite/binary-synthesizer/README.md

 # Binary Synthesizer

-## Project Overview
-Our program takes in a text file, converts it from digital (binary) to analog (sound), and outputs the sound based on the binary patterns of the text file.
+This program takes in a text file, converts it from digital (binary) to analog (sound), and outputs the sound based on the binary patterns of the text file.

 ### Tech Stack
 HTML, CSS, [Tone.js](https://tonejs.github.io/)